michaelxwang/michaelxwang.github.io/cat/tax/_posts/2025-12-31-tax-check-list.md

 - Form 3922 or purchase confirmation for sold stocks from ESPP (Employee Stock Purchase Plan).
 - State 529 for your children (3 pieces of info).
 - "Backdoor" Roth IRA conversion (4 pieces of info).
-- Closing doc when you buy, sell, or refinance a home.
+- Closing disclosure when you buy, sell, or refinance a home.
 - F-1/OPT student visa history.
 - Rent paid in the year (MA, NJ only).